jonaslu/sider/README.md

  ```

 ## Ejecting and promoting
-If you want to get the dump-files out of a database (in order to import it elsewhere) you can do this via:
+If you want to get the data-files out of a database (in order to import it elsewhere) you can do this via:
 ```
 sider db eject <database-name> <eject-path>
 ```